Becky139/Breast-Cancer-Prediction/README.md

 * Tuning Hyper-Parameters
 * Finalize Model
 * Conclusion
 There are standard workflows in a machine learning project that can be automated.
-In Python scikit-learn, Pipelines help to clearly define and automate these workflows.
-* Pipelines help overcome common problems like data leakage in your test harness.
-* Python scikit-learn provides a Pipeline utility to help automate machine learning workflows.
-* Pipelines work by allowing for a linear sequence of data transforms to be chained together culminating in a modeling process that can be evaluated.
+In Python scikit-learn, Pipelines help to clearly define and automate these workflows.Pipelines help overcome common problems like data leakage in your test harness.
+Python scikit-learn provides a Pipeline utility to help automate machine learning workflows.Pipelines work by allowing for a linear sequence of data transforms to be chained together culminating in a modeling process that can be evaluated.

-## Fixed Bugs
-* heroku deployment
-* data loading with an index column

 ## Unfixed Bugs
 * There were no known unfixed bugs in this project.

 ## Testing

-### Validation
+### Code Validation

 All of the Python code in this project was validated as conforming to PEP8 standards via installation of the pycodestyle package in the workspace terminal via pip install pycodestyle